I certainly don’t wear bike sandals for their looks.

 Walking in SPD sandals is similar to walking in casual SPD shoes: they’re stiff and perhaps a little bit noisy.
 My metal cleats ‘click’ on hard surfaces when I walk – that can be mildly annoying.
 You probably wouldn’t want to spend all day walking in them, but if they’re the only shoes you’ll carry on tour, they’ll still do a decent job.

 Shimano SD-66 – US $99 – Size 39-48

-Our take: The most famous adventure sandal company also manufacturers a SPD sandal which is in its third generation.
+My take: The most famous adventure sandal company also manufacturers a SPD sandal which is in its forth generation.
 No velcro on these puppies, instead they are tightened with an elastic cord.
 The Commuter sandals are known to be on the narrower size, so if you have wide feet you’ll be better off with Shimano.
-Temporarily unavailable.

 Exustar E-SS503 – $99 USD – Size 37-48

 My take: They may be less popular than Shimano or Keen, but Exustar has been making sandals for some time now and rebrand them for other companies.